Rasalhaguexcv/Rasalhague/README.md

 This is rasalhague: Pentester, Cybersecurity Researcher  and CTF Player .

+Here is my favorite quote “The hardest choices require the strongest wills.”

 I'll use it here to keep my notes together

 I hope it will be a useful resource for everyone.